 There’s no doubt that privacy is a major concern when it comes to our data.
 We’ve all heard horror stories about data breaches and their consequences.
 Most businesses are unprepared for cyber threats.
 In fact, they may not have factored this into their risk assessment plans at all.

 Despite the security measures undertaken by your business and by your provider, privacy issues will still raise their heads.
-A crisis management plan should be in place if the worst happens and a breach occurs.
+A data lost prevention plan and business contingency plan should be in place if the worst happens and a breach occurs.

 Cost of cloud storage